antonve/language-learning-tools/README.md

-# jp-mining-tools
+# jp-learning-tools

-Tools to help with Japanese sentence mining.
+Tools to help with learning Japanese.

 ## Disclaimer